-- take the date of the first injection and look this up in the column headed INJECTION DATE - compare the dates in 21 DAYS and 60 DAYS columns with the date in the flu vac record for second injection, if the date is within range it is fine, if not it is an invalid record - take the date of the second injection and look this up in the column headed INJECTION DATE again - compare the dates in 120 DAYS and 180 DAYS columns with the date in the flu vac record for third injection (first booster), if the date is within range it is fine, if not it is an invalid record (unless the two primary injections were before 1 January 2019) - leap years are not recorded in the checklist, so you may need to adjust the date to take the extra day into account. - for vaccinations started before 1 January 2024, use the Pre 2024 table and relevant dates official competition entry forms.
-If a stable name is also shown on the passport/flu vaccination record this must be signed and/or stamped by a veterinary surgeon.
-If a horse is unnamed in the passport, any name may be used, but a microchip must be present for the purposes of identification.
+- take the date of the first injection and look this up in the column headed INJECTION DATE - · compare the dates in 21 DAYS and 60 DAYS columns with the date in the flu vac record for second injection, if the date is within range it is fine, if not it is an invalid record - take the date of the second injection and look this up in the column headed INJECTION DATE again - · compare the dates in 120 DAYS and 180 DAYS columns with the date in the flu vac record for third injection (first booster), if the date is within range it is fine, if not it is an invalid record (unless the two primary injections were before 1 January 2020) - · leap years are not recorded in the checklist, so you may need to adjust the date to take the extra day into account. - · for vaccinations started before 1 January 2024, use the Pre 2024 table and relevant dates.